Professional services agreement

 14. Excused Non-Performance

-14.1 The Supplier shall not be liable for any loss or damage suffered or incurred by the Client arising from the Supplier’s delay or failure to fulfil or otherwise discharge any of its obligations under this Agreement or any Statement of Work where such delay or failure is caused by any non-performance of its obligations by the Client, industrial dispute, sudden or substantial depletion of the Supplier’s staff, reason of force majeure or any other cause or circumstance beyond the Supplier’s reasonable control.
+14.1 The Supplier shall not be liable for any loss or damage suffered or incurred by the Client arising from the Supplier’s delay or failure to fulfill or otherwise discharge any of its obligations under this Agreement or any Statement of Work where such delay or failure is caused by any non-performance of its obligations by the Client, industrial dispute, sudden or substantial depletion of the Supplier’s staff, reason of force majeure or any other cause or circumstance beyond the Supplier’s reasonable control.

-15.1 All disputes, differences or questions arising in relation to this Agreement shall be referred in the first instance to each Party’s authorised representative (as detailed in a Statement of Work), who shall meet together and attempt to settle the dispute between themselves (acting in good faith) within one calendar month of notice of the dispute, difference or question being given.
+15.1 All disputes, differences or questions arising in relation to this Agreement shall be referred in the first instance to each Party’s authorized representative (as detailed in a Statement of Work), who shall meet together and attempt to settle the dispute between themselves (acting in good faith) within one calendar month of notice of the dispute, difference or question being given.

 15.2 If the Parties’ representatives fail to resolve the matter within one calendar month, then either Party may refer the dispute to an appropriate court or tribunal, or may (at its discretion) request for the matter to be resolved by mediation by way of notice to the other Party (“ADR Notice”).
 The commencement of mediation will not prevent the parties commencing or continuing any court proceedings as set out in Section 18.